Your Complete Guide to Maid of Honor Duties

 Buy swag.

 Bachelorette swag can be a fun addition to the celebration (though it's not required).
-The MOH is responsible for purchasing any giveaways (don't worry, The Knot Shop has lots of affordable options).
+The MOH is responsible for purchasing any bachelorette party favors–luckily, there are a lot of affordable options!

 On the big day, the maid of honor is the bride's right hand, helping her with any last-minute tasks and alleviating stress.
-For a more specific list, check out these maid of honor duties for the wedding day.
+For a more specific list, check out these MOH duties on the wedding day.

 Create an emergency kit.